Lohit9/MasterYourAlgorithms/README.md

 # Algorithms
-Major algorithms and problems implemented in C++ and C
+Major/Interesting algorithms and problems implemented in C++ and C

 SOURCES and CREDITS